 Distracted driving is undoubtedly a problem in both Wichita and throughout Kansas.
 In a single recent year, driver inattention, mobile phone use, and various other distractions were reported as contributing factors in nearly 14,000 Kansas car accidents.

 Although driver distraction takes many forms, one of the most prevalent and dangerous types of distraction comes from handheld cell phones and electronic devices.
-To discourage distracted driving behaviors and reduce the rate of distraction-related car accidents, Kansas’ cell phone laws include the following:
+Kansas’ cell phone laws discourage distracted driving behaviors and reduce the rate of distraction-related car accidents.
+They include the following:

 - All drivers are prohibited from texting on handheld cell phones or manually entering text on any handheld communications device while driving.